Jackey-Sparrow/jackey-sparrow.github.io/README.md

 ionic project

 # todo
- use gulp to build project from hiApp-ionic skill the app.js and it success
+ the file in lib should compress code first take case of the app.js